vuejs/test-utils/docs/guide/advanced/stubs-shallow-mount.md

 ## Conclusion

-- use `global.stubs` to replace a component with a dummy one to simplify your tests
+- use `global.stubs` to replace a component or directive with a dummy one to simplify your tests
 - use `shallow: true` (or `shallowMount`) to stub out all child components
 - use `config.renderStubDefaultSlot` to render the default `<slot>` for a stubbed component